 - Apply this solution to a syringe, or similar

 - Restrain your cat and keep them calm

 - Apply the solution to your cat.
 They will resist, hence the syringe.
 A teaspoon will see the solution spilled and wasted

 - Repeat every ten minutes, at a maximum of three times

 - If your cat does not vomit, you’ll need professional help

 I Grow Oranges in My Garden and I Have a Cat

-If you grow oranges, or any citrus fruit, you’ll need to keep your cat away.
-Most cats will generally avoid such fruits.
-It’s always better to be safe than sorry, though.
+If you grow oranges, or any citrus fruit, you’ll need to keep your cat away from them.
+Most cats will avoid such fruits because they are obligate carnivores and dislike the scent/taste.

 There is no reason for a cat to encounter oranges in their daily life.
-Most felines will not be interested in eating the fruit, and they receive no benefits from doing so.
+Most felines will not be interested in eating the fruit, and they receive no dietary benefits from eating oranges.